A geometric proof of the Affability Theorem for planar tilings: Tiling dynamical systems and etale equivalence relations

 \end{theorem}

 As for the continuous hull of a Robinson repetitive tiling, the cofinal equivalence relation on the infinite path space of a simple \emph{ordered} Bratteli diagram (i.e. having a linear order on each set of edges with the same endpoint) is essentially isomorphic to a Cantor minimal $\Z$-system.
-Indeed, by using lexicographic order on cofinal infinite paths and sending the unique maximal path to the unique minimal path, we have a minimal homeomorphism $\lambda_{(V,E)} : X_{(V,E)} \to X_{(V,E)}$, called a \emph{Vershik map}, see \cite{GPS0} and \cite{GPS}.
+Indeed, by using lexicographic order on cofinal infinite paths and sending the unique maximal path to the unique minimal path, we have a minimal homeomorphism $\lambda_{(V,E)} : X_{(V,E)} \to X_{(V,E)}$, called a \emph{Vershik map}, see \cite{GPS0, GPS}.
 This map preserves cofinality, except for the maximal and minimal paths.
 We refer to the corresponding dynamical system as the \emph{Bratteli-Vershik $\Z$-system} associated to $(V,E)$.
-Now, as we can see in \cite{GPS}, it is not difficult to prove that any minimal AF equivalence relation on the Cantor set $X$ is orbit equivalent to its Bratteli-Vershik $\Z$-system.
+Now, as proved in \cite{GPS}, it is not difficult to see that any minimal AF equivalence relation on the Cantor set $X$ is OE to its Bratteli-Vershik $\Z$-system.